Event Business Growth · Strategy

 Positioning is how your business is perceived before anyone speaks to you.
 It is what a potential client concludes about your quality, your price range, and your fit within the first thirty seconds of seeing your content or your website.

 Most event businesses have weak positioning.
 They present a broad range of services at unspecified prices with generic language that could apply to any business in their category.
-Premium clients looking for a specialist see this and move on.
-They are not looking for someone who does everything.
-They are looking for the person who does exactly what they need better than anyone else.
+Premium clients looking for a specialist see this weak positioning and move on.
+They want someone who does exactly what they need better than anyone else.
+Generic messaging repels these high-value prospects.
+Understanding the psychology behind buying decisions helps create more compelling messaging.

-Strengthening your positioning means making a clear decision about what you specialise in, who you serve, what price range you operate in, and what makes your approach different.
-That clarity, communicated consistently across your content, your website, and your conversations, attracts the right clients and repels the wrong ones.
+Strengthening your positioning means making clear decisions.
+You must define what you specialise in, who you serve, your price range, and what makes your approach different.
+This clarity attracts the right clients when communicated consistently.
+It should appear across your content, website, and conversations.
 Repelling the wrong ones is not a loss.
 It is a time saving.

 Content Is Not Optional at This Stage